Newsletter

 Native Seed Producers Panel - April 16, 2021

 Several Midwestern native seed producers met online to discuss current issues, challenges, and practices in seed production.
-The summary report includes areas for future research and action items for a potential working group of regional native seed producers.
+The Summary Report includes areas for future research and action items for a potential working group of regional native seed producers.
 For a link to the recording of the Native Seed Producers Panel, please send an email to laura.walter@uni.edu.

 Twenty-seven native seed stakeholders from Iowa and other Midwestern states met with TPC staff, AmeriCorps members, and UNI students on March 4, 2020 to celebrate 30 years of the Iowa Ecotype Project and discuss challenges and opportunities for the regional native seed market going forward.